 - High Initial Set up Cost

 When using nuclear energy for electricity production, it needs a lot of investment to set up a nuclear power station.
-This is not always possible for the developing countries to afford such a costly source of alternative energy.
+This is not always possible for developing countries to afford such a costly source of alternative energy.

 - Limited Availability of Nuclear Fuel

 Considering the limited availability of nuclear fuel, will you think, is nuclear energy renewable?
-Put your thoughts in comments.
+Put your thoughts in the comments.

 Besides this information, you are suggested to read something more from below engineering books